Nurturing leaders for the benefit of society

 The 2013 Fellowship Review has recently been sent out to UK Fellows, and an electronic version is available to download.

 The annual Fellowship Charities Evening was back in London for 2013, in the atmospheric surroundings of the Inner Temple Hall.
 150 charity delegates, Fellows, Foundation Trustees and guests enjoyed a wonderful evening, with inspirational words from Jason Chaffer and Lee Evans marking the tenth anniversary of the Fellowship and the 60th anniversary of the J Arthur Rank charitable trust.
-We hope to have a video ready for viewing soon.

 The annual Leadership Day for School Fellows involved thirty-seven current holders of the Foundation's Leadership Award and was held on 12 September in conference facilities attached to Westminster Cathedral in London.
 A successful and enjoyable day included advice from other Fellows , consultation on various aspects of the Award and sharing of ideas about initiatives within school.
 Foundation Trustees Cindy Onslow and Jo Ropner joined Chief Executive David Sanderson in explaining how the Fellowship fits into the overall scheme of things for the Rank Foundation itself.
 Additional highlights were provided by the custard tarts supplied by the Lisboa Patisserie and a remarkable closing conjuring trick from School Fellow Roly Botha.